-If you’re wondering, the gray house in the middle is my favorite.
-I like how neat and proper this row of houses look.
+The gray house in the middle is my favorite, if you’re wondering.
+I like how neat and proper this row of houses looks.
 They’re very aesthetically appealing.

 I forgot which community they are in.
-Kara and I viewed so many before deciding on house that we will eventually call home.
+Kara and I viewed many before deciding on a house we would eventually call home.

 This burger was delicious.
 It had a short life.
 It was photographed and then mercilessly devoured nearly instantaneously.

-Kara wanted to visit Elian, a ritzy development center with a hotel, restaurants, and luxury apartments.
+Kara wanted to visit Elian, a luxurious development center with a hotel, restaurants, and luxury apartments.
 I’m glad that we got to experience it.
 It felt like I was in a European village.

-At the time we went this area was completely empty.
+At the time we went, this area was empty.
 It felt as if a train would come eventually.
-Though the tracks remained solely for decoration.
+However, the tracks remained solely for decoration.

 Kara always eats so well.
-Very healthy choices.
+Those are very healthy choices.

 I’ve gotten in the habit of photographing nearly every meal I consume.
 It’s like a journal of food.
 One day I’ll look back and remember most of the meals I ate.
 What a great food life I had!